ibm-cloud-docs/vmwaresolutions/services/managing_zerto_services.md

 {{site.data.keyword.attribute-definition-list}}

-# Managed Disaster Recovery Services by Kyndryl
+# Managed Disaster Recovery Services by Kyndryl on IBM Cloud overview
 {: #managing_zerto_services}

 The Zerto service provides replication and disaster recovery capabilities.
 These capabilities can be integrated into the deployment offerings to protect and recover data in your VMware® virtual environment on {{site.data.keyword.cloud}}.

-When you request Managed Disaster Recovery Services by Kyndryl, a fully managed disaster recovery (DR) environment can be deployed by using both Zerto DR software and IBM Resiliency Services.
+When you request Managed Disaster Recovery Services by Kyndryl on IBM Cloud, a fully managed disaster recovery (DR) environment can be deployed by using both Zerto DR software and IBM Resiliency Services.
+Managed Disaster Recovery Services by Kyndryl on IBM Cloud is a non-IBM product that is offered under terms and conditions from Kyndryl, not IBM.

 The following models for Managed Disaster Recovery Services by Kyndryl are available.